Our Parents

 • Balance feelings with realistic concerns about safety.
 Ultimately, being safe is in your loved one’s best interest.
 Explain that you’re worried about their well-being and that of other drivers and pedestrians in the community.

 • Know your options if your loved one refuses to stop driving.
-Some families may take drastic actions like hiding a senior’s car keys or immobilizing their car.
-These steps may keep them off the road but can spark additional conflict and may be illegal.
-In some states, you can request a driver review with the DMV.
-In some cases, speaking with the police about how to legally stop someone from driving may be necessary to keep your loved one safe.
+Some families may take drastic action, like hiding a senior’s car keys or immobilizing their car.
+These steps may keep them off the road, but they can spark additional conflict and may be illegal.
+In some states, you can request a driver review with the DMV regarding elderly driving concerns.
+In some cases, speaking with the local police force about how to legally stop someone with dementia from driving may be necessary to keep your loved one safe.

 Can a doctor stop an elderly person from driving?

-No, but a doctor can assess an elderly person’s physical and mental health and determine if there are factors present that could affect their ability to drive safely.
-In some states, this medical status report can be presented to the DMV as proof they should stop driving.
+A doctor can’t ban an elderly person from driving.
+However, a doctor can review an elderly person’s physical and mental health to see whether there are factors that could affect their ability to drive safely.
+In some states, this medical status report can be presented to the DMV as proof that they should stop driving.

 SHARE THE ARTICLE